 If you prefer a chilled-out pub vibe to a buzzing club but still yearn for glamour, head to the Hollywood Arms.
 Tucked away just off iconic Fulham Road, it is not unlikely you’ll spot the odd Made In Chelsea star or two.
 Downstairs offers a lounge feel with soft and curvy seats, while the upstairs Blanchard Room has the elegance of a Georgian drawing room with a contemporary twist.
 The bar also hosts the ‘Soundtrack’, a regular acoustic night held with musical performances ranging from jazz to indie.

-Get your evening off to a casually classy start in Eclipse, a compact Kensington cocktail bar on Old Brompton Road that opens at 5.30pm every day of the week, making it a great spot for after-work drinks.
+Get your evening off to a classy start in Eclipse, a compact Kensington cocktail bar on Old Brompton Road that opens at 5.30pm every day of the week, making it a great spot for after-work drinks.
 Part of an international chain, Eclipse is also represented in Barcelona and Istanbul.
 Walton Street in nearby Chelsea is home to the original Eclipse, but the Kensington bar has longer opening hours.

-Step into the private apartment of the elusive ‘Uncle Barts’, a prohibition-era speakeasy cocktail bar run by Chicago gangsters, where rules include “speak easy, drink hard” and “Party like it’s 1929.”
-Found – if you know where to look – in Chelsea Cloisters on Sloane Avenue, Barts has regular events including a Speakeasy Singalong on Wednesdays from 9pm and Boarding School every Monday, where you can sip on your favourite cocktail while playing nostalgic board games.
+Step into the private apartment of the elusive Uncle Bart, a Prohibition-era speakeasy cocktail bar run by Chicago gangsters, where rules include “speak easy, drink hard” and “party like it’s 1929”.
+Hidden in Chelsea Cloisters on Sloane Avenue, Barts has regular events including a Speakeasy Singalong on Wednesdays from 9pm and Boarding School every Monday, where you can sip on your favourite cocktail while playing nostalgic board games.